Inglewood Transit Connector: System

-The automated transit system was planned to be fully elevated and travel from the Metro K Line's Downtown Inglewood Station at Market Street/Florence Avenue southbound along Market Street, eastbound along Manchester Boulevard, southbound along Prairie Avenue and terminate at Hardy Avenue.
-The Project plans had three stations including one at Market Street / Florence Avenue, Manchester Boulevard / Prairie Avenue, and Hardy Street / Prairie Avenue.
+The automated transit system was planned to be fully elevated and travel from the Metro K Line's Downtown Inglewood Station at Market Street / Florence Avenue southbound along Market Street, eastbound along Manchester Boulevard, southbound along Prairie Avenue and terminate at Hardy Avenue.
+The original Project planned to have three stations including one at Market Street / Florence Avenue, Manchester Boulevard / Prairie Avenue, and Hardy Street / Prairie Avenue.
+In 2026, the Manchester Boulevard / Prairie Avenue location served as one of the several bus transit hubs for the FIFA World Cup for games at Sofi Stadium.

+In 2026, when the Project was switched to a bus transit, the mobility hubs were updated to include three new smaller ones at Hawthorne Boulevard / 111th Street (within walking distance of the C Line's Hawthorne / Lennox station), Market Street / Manchester Boulevard, and Market / Hillcrest Boulevard.
+The main hub will be at Market Street / Florence Avenue station from the original project, with a pedestrian bridge connecting to the K Line's Downtown Inglewood station.
+Routes will be a mix between dedicated bus lanes and mixed traffic, with Phase 2 planning to deliver the automated people mover as the original project intended.